 The treating physician can submit the application by faxing it to 512-438-4370.
 Please mark it to the attention of the BEST program specialist.

 The BEST application and accompanying instructions are routinely updated to reflect programmatic changes.
-The effective date is indicated in the upper left-hand corner of each page.
+The effective date is indicated in the upper right-hand corner of each page.
 Only the most updated application will be considered accurate and complete.
 All others will need to be resubmitted using the most current application.

 Frequently Asked Questions